Forced fatherhood: Germany

-In Germany, sperm theft is known as samenraub.
+In Germany, sperm theft is known as Samenraub.
+Forced fatherhood stood in the forefront of a 1986 case at the Federal Court of Justice.
+It decided, in a case of a non-married couple, that it is a woman's personal and unalienable right to cease hormonal contraception at any time, even without telling her partner.
+It also decided that the husband is still liable for the financial support of the children he never agreed to have.

 The phrase entered the popular lexicon after a 2001 tabloid scandal involving Boris Becker and a resulting headline in Bild: War es Samenraub? ('Was it semen robbery?').
 Becker had claimed that a child he fathered with a Russian waitress was conceived when she stole his sperm after oral sex.
 He alleged that she inseminated herself following a tryst in a linen cupboard at the London restaurant Nobu.
 Subsequently, he reversed his stance, accepted fatherhood and agreed to take responsibility for the child.
-In 2013 the phrase was included in the Duden.
+In 2013, the noun Samenraub was included in the Duden dictionary.

 A man's request to be relieved of paying child support was rejected by a Munich court.
 The child was conceived from an egg fertilized with his sperm without his permission.
 He revoked his consent for his sperm to be used after he and his ex-wife separated and said that she twice forged his signature at an IVF clinic.
 However, the court said that he was not clear enough when he revoked his consent and the clinic had no reason to doubt the validity of what he alleged were forged signatures.

 In 2012, two male gynaecologists were ordered by a Dortmund court to pay child support in place of the biological father.
 They had helped a mother conceive twins via artificial insemination using the father's sperm, but did so without the father's consent.
 A contract had stipulated that his sperm was to be destroyed after a year.

 On 4 February 2013, the 22nd civil senate of the Hamm Higher Regional Court dismissed a man's claim for indemnification for exemption from maintenance obligations in the so-called "semen robbery process" and thus deviated from the lower court judgment of the Dortmund Regional Court.
 The man alleged that his signature on the informed consent form had been forged and that his sperm sample had been used for artificial insemination without permission.
 The court rejected his argument.

 In 2022, a 39-year-old woman received a 6-month suspended jail sentence for poking holes in a condom to get pregnant with a man with whom she was in a friends-with-benefits relationship.
 She wanted to enter a serious relationship while she knew he did not.
 She failed to get pregnant.